-Usually, the hurricane shelters can accommodate eight-percent of Cayman's population, however due to COVID-19, social-distancing protocols limit the number of people who can gather inside shelters.
-Premier Alden McLaughlin has urged residents to consider looking at other sheltering options in the event of a storm hitting the island.
+Usually, the hurricane shelters can accommodate eight-percent of Cayman's population, however due to the COVID-19 pandemic, social-distancing protocols limit the number of people who can gather inside shelters.
+Premier Alden McLaughlin has urged residents to consider looking at other sheltering options in the event of a storm hitting the island anytime soon.

 Below is a list of possible hurricane shelters for 2020.
-The Cayman Islands Government is actively seeking additional shelter capacity and will provide an updated list of approved shelters in a few weeks.
+The Cayman Islands Government is actively seeking additional shelter capacity and will provide an updated list of shelters in due course.

-- Sir John a.
-Cumber Primary School Assembly Hall (*EMC)
+- John A. Cumber Primary School Assembly Hall (EMC)

 - John Gray Memorial Church Hall